dmitastr/learnest_django/README.md

 ## About The Project

-Users can add students, packages of lessons and then them to their students.
+Users can add students and packages of lessons, and then assign these packages to their students.
-Also you can keep track of how many lessons from each package student has spent.
+They can also keep track of how many lessons from each package a student has used.

 ## Built With